Gonality sequences of graphs: Preliminary Results

 which implies $g - 1 \geq k$, contradicting our original assumption that $k \geq g$.
 We conclude that $\gon_k(G) = g + k$. \end{proof}

 This lemma helps us prove the following corollary.

 \begin{corollary} The genus of a graph is determined by its gonality sequence. \end{corollary}

 \begin{proof} A graph has genus zero if and only if its gonality sequence is $1,2,3,4,\ldots$ by Proposition \ref{tree}.
 Moreover, we claim that a graph has genus $1$ if and only if its gonality sequence is $2,3,4,5,\ldots$.
-The forward direction comes from a combination of Proposition \ref{tree} and parts (a) and (c) of Lemma \ref{genus}.
+The forward direction follows from Lemma \ref{genus}(c) with \(g=1\).
 For the backward direction, any graph with genus $g\geq 2$ must have $\gon_g(G) = \gon_{g-1}(G) + 2$ by parts (b) and (c) of Lemma 3.4.

 Now suppose $g\geq 2$.
 By Lemma \ref{genus}, we know that $\gon_g(G) = \gon_{g-1}(G) + 2$ and $\gon_k(G) = \gon_{k-1}(G) + 1$ for all $k > g$.
 Thus, the genus of $G$ is the index of the last gonality that is more than one greater than the preceding gonality.
 We conclude that the genus of a graph is determined by its gonality sequence. \end{proof}